Oklahoma Pardon Attorney

 According to the Oklahoma Pardon and Parole Website:

 The information you provide will help you to present yourself as a responsible and productive citizen.
 The Pardon and Parole Board will review this information in making a decision on your application.
-The process takes approximately six months to complete.
+With the help of an Oklahoma pardon attorney, this process takes approximately six months to one year to complete.

 If you live in the state of Oklahoma, a Probation and Parole Officer of the Department of Corrections will conduct the investigation.
 You should be completely open and honest with the investigating Officer.
 Information you might consider negative will not necessarily hurt your application.
 It may serve to show how you were able to overcome a problem and actually improve your chances of receiving a Pardon.